Silent Magnetic Resonance Imaging for Monitoring Multiple Sclerosis

 Award types and eligibility

-Students will be fully funded for three years full time, to include a stipend and fees at the Home rate (funding only covers fees at the Home student level, overseas applicants would need to self-fund international fees).
+Students will be fully funded for three years full time, to include a stipend and fees at the Home rate (funding only covers fees at the Home student level).
+To be treated as a Home student, candidates must meet be/have one of:

 - A UK national (meeting residency requirements)